Plotkine/scan-script/README.md

 - put your targets in hosts_list.txt (one per line; **I recommend no more than 4-5 targets** to avoid too much CPU load)
 - in one terminal: **sudo ./scan_script hosts_list.txt**
 - in another terminal & from the same directory: **watch -n1 -c -t "cat 0000-----RUNNING-TASKS-----0000"**
-- before relaunching the script from the same directory, make sure that there are no folders named with targets IPs
+- before relaunching the script from the same directory, make sure that there are no folders named with the IPs you target

 ## Commands run by the script
 - nmap -sS -T4 -p- IP --reason -Pn -n